How to Treat a Rat Fever?

 Verified By Star Health Doctors

-How to treat a Rat Bite or Scratch
+How to Treat a Rat Fever?

 Rats are usually not aggressive and will only bite if they feel threatened or cornered.
 Most likely, you won't get bitten unless you're handling them.